L. C. Simonds Adirondack Cabin

 L. C. Simonds Adirondack Cabin, also known as "Breezy Bluff Cottage," is a historic home located near Clemons, Washington County, New York.
 It was built in 1910 and is a rustic Adirondack-style dwelling.

-Description

 The Simonds Adirondack Cabin is a log cabin constructed of spruce logs, and has a 1 1/2-story main block with a kitchen addition The main block has a medium-pitched gable roof with pent roof dormers.
 It features a verandah that once wrapped around the building and a pink granite fireplace.

 The structure was added to the National Register of Historic Places in 2010.